The Songs of Distant Earth: Plot summary

 The novel is set in the early 3800s and takes place almost entirely on the faraway oceanic planet of Thalassa.
-Thalassa has a small human population sent there by way of an embryonic seed pod, one of many sent out from Earth in an attempt to continue the human race before the Earth was destroyed.
+Thalassa has a relatively small human population, now in the tens of thousands, sent there by way of an embryonic seed pod centuries earlier.
+This was one of many such colonization missions sent from Earth in an attempt to continue the human race in the centuries before the Earth was destroyed.

 The story begins with an introduction of the Thalassans – the marine biologist Brant, his partner Mirissa and her brother Kumar.
 They are typical examples of the Thalassan culture; quiet, stable, and free from religion and supernatural influence.
-Their peaceful existence comes to an end with the arrival of the Magellan, an interstellar spaceship from Earth containing one million colonists who have been put into cryonic suspension.
+Their peaceful existence is changed with the arrival of the Magellan, an interstellar spaceship from Earth containing almost a million colonists who have been put into cryonic suspension for a five century-long voyage to the planet Sagan Two, which they aim to terraform and colonize.

 In a series of descriptive passages, the events leading up to the race to save the human species are explained.
 Scientists in the 1960s discover that the neutrino emissions from the Sun – a result of the nuclear reactions that fuel the star – are far diminished from expected levels.
 At a secret session of the International Astronomical Union it is confirmed that the Sun will become a nova around the year AD 3600.

-Over a period of centuries humanity develops advanced technologies to send out seeding ships containing human and other mammalian embryos (and later on, simply stored DNA sequences), along with robot parents, to planets that are considered habitable.
-One such ship is sent to the far off ocean world of Thalassa and successfully establishes a small human colony in the year 3109.
-Sending live humans is ruled out due to the immense amount of fuel that a rocket-propelled spacecraft would have to carry to first accelerate to the speeds required to travel such great distances within an acceptable time, and then decelerate upon approaching the destination.
-This limitation is however overcome with the development of the Quantum Drive less than a hundred years before the Sun is set to become a nova.
-This scientific breakthrough allows the construction of a fleet of crewed interstellar vehicles, including the starship Magellan.
-The Magellan escapes the Earth three years before the Sun explodes, an event that is witnessed by the Magellans crew.
+Over the centuries, humanity develops advanced technologies to send out seeding ships containing human and other mammalian embryos (and later on, simply stored DNA sequences), along with robot parents, to planets that are considered habitable.
+One such ship is sent to the far-off ocean world of Thalassa and successfully establishes a small human colony there in the year 3109.
+Sending live humans, even ones placed into cryogenic hibernation, was deemed unfeasible at that time due to the immense amount of fuel that a rocket-propelled spacecraft, large and fast enough to carry thousands of humans to the stars in a reasonable amount of time, would have to use.
+However, this limitation is eventually overcome with the development of the "Quantum Drive" – an engine that taps the bottomless well of zero point energy – less than a hundred years before the Sun is set to become a nova.
+This breakthrough allows for the construction of a fleet of massive, crewed interstellar vehicles, including the Magellan, whose crew witnesses the detonation of the Sun and the destruction of Earth only three years after launch.

-In the intervening years the colony on Thalassa loses contact with Earth due to the destruction of its communication abilities by a volcanic eruption 400 years after its founding.
-The giant radio dish is never repaired due to an ingrained tendency to procrastinate, a trait common among the Thalassans.
+In the intervening years, the colony on Thalassa loses contact with Earth due to the destruction of its communication abilities by a volcanic eruption 400 years after its founding.
+The giant radio dish is never repaired due to an ingrained tendency among the Thalassans to procrastinate.
 The Thalassans are therefore unaware of later developments on Earth, including crewed interstellar travel.
-The Earth assumes the destruction of the colony as well.
+Earth assumes the colony was either destroyed, or reverted to barbarism, due to the loss of contact.